 Euromaxx has regular features and series: Euromaxx deluxe takes you into the homes of creative people across the continent.
 Euromaxx á la carte whets appetites with culinary treats from around Europe.
 Euromaxx city takes you on tours of Europe’s most exciting metropolises.

-Euromaxx has already won numerous international prizes including the Hotbird TV Award, top honours at the New York Festivals and the Worldfest in Houston.
-It also received an award at the WorldMediaFestival in Hamburg and its Euromaxx city reports won the Golden City Gate Award.
+Euromaxx has been awarded numerous international prizes including the Hotbird TV Award, top honours at the New York Festival and the Worldfest in Houston.
+It also received an award at the WorldMediaFestival in Hamburg.
 The show’s studio and graphic design have also garnered prizes.

 Finland's Lassi Hurskainen has gone viral on the internet with his football skills.
 He makes seemingly impossible trick shots look easy in his videos and he's racked up close to 4 million clicks.